 They are popular as ornamental birds but are also known for their friendly personalities.
 Their breed is classified by the American Poultry Association as both standard and bantam sizes.

 - Size:4 to 6 pounds

 - Varieties: White Crested Black, Black Crested White, Bearded and non-bearded in the colors:White, Silver, Golden, Buff Laced

 Polish Chicken Appearance

-Their Fancy Features include a v-shaped comb and of course their iconic crest of head feathers.
-They do not have feathers on their legs and have four toes on each foot.
+Their fancy features include a v-shaped comb and their iconic crest of head feathers.
+They do not have feathers on their legs and, like most chicken breeds, they have four toes on each foot.

-Polish roosters have a red v-shaped comb that may be hidden beneath their protrusion of head feathers.
-Wattles are red and earlobes are white.
+Polish roosters have a red v-shaped comb that may be concealed beneath their crest.
+The wattles are red, and the earlobes are white.